carpentries-incubator/SDC-BIDS-sMRI/episodes/02-Image_Preproc_Part1.md

 ## You Are Here!
 ![course_flow](../fig/episode_2/Course_flow_2.png)

-## Image Clean-ups
+## Why do we need image clean-ups?
+Correcting or cleaning-up certain artifacts from the raw (i.e. acquired) MR scans is cruical for the successful processing of subsequent image normalization tasks as well as the downstream statistical analyses.
+Some version (i.e. custom algorithm) of these two tasks is implemented in all commonly deployed processing pipelines such as FreeSurfer, FSL etc.

 In this episode we will look at two common image clean-up tasks 1) Intensity normalization 2) Brain extraction.
-Performing these tasks is cruical for the successful processing of subsequent image normalization tasks as well as the downstream statistical analyses.
-Some version (i.e. custom algorithm) of these two tasks is implemented in all commonly deployed processing pipelines such as FreeSurfer, FSL etc.

 ### Intensity normalization (a.k.a bias field correction; a.k.a. intensity inhomogeneity correction)